Wooly-AI/docs/docs/Root/Server/Using the VRAM Model Cache Tool.md

 ### Setup

-1. Download the latest version of the Model Cacher from the [WoolyAI GitHub Releases](https://github.com/WoolyAI/model-cacher/releases).
+1. Download the latest version of the Model Cacher from the [WoolyAI Downloads]([https://github.com/WoolyAI/model-cacher/releases](https://downloads.woolyai.com/#vram-model-cache/)).
 1. Install the wheel file using `pip install <path to the wheel file>`.

 ### Usage